day8/re-frame/docs/MentalModelOmnibus.md

 `Events` are central to re-frame's architecture.
 Nothing happens without a dispatched event.

-Every app will have a different set of `Events`, indeed, part of your job will be to design exactly the right set of them.
-For your app, Events will be the "language of the system".
+Every app will have a different `events`, indeed, part of your job will be to design exactly the right set of them.
+For your app,`events` will be the "language of the system".
-They capture intent - most often user intent.
+They capture intent (generally the user's intent).
 They provide the eloquence.

 And they are data.

-And they have to be "executed".

 Here's a collection of events from a drawing app:
 ```cljs